 Operating systems also are impacted by their adjacencies.
 For instance the product discovery, product management, accounting and corporate development systems exert influence on the revenue engine system.
 In fact, interdependence is a feature of all company systems.
 While each system fulfills a unique purpose and conducts most of its operations within its own boundaries, it also passes messages and work back and forth between adjacent systems.

 For most, conceiving of a company as a set of systems is, at first, foreign.
 And yet, if you want to fully appreciate the enterprise and ecosystem dynamics that will impact your company’s capacity to scale, systems thinking is critical.
 We mentioned earlier that every socio-technical system in an enterprise is comprised of people, workflows, technology and money flows.
 An In The Loop leader will map these relationships so as to uncover the system’s integrated nature and dynamic reality.

 Workers are central to the health and performance of enterprise systems.
 For any given role, worker effectiveness is impacted by the status of four stocks: competency, motivation, energy and staffing.
-If a human step in the workflow is managed by competent, motivated people in sufficient numbers given demand on that step, then the step will be performed effectively.
+If a human step in the workflow is managed by competent, motivated, energized people in sufficient numbers given demand on that step, then the step will be performed effectively.